pierre-roth/rstar-arc/weekly_progress_report.md

   - Decided on not specifying the extent of the step format beyond the "python block" limitation (that means the prefix code of every step must be valid python code)
   - Successfully implemented working version of "Round 1" with beam search agent (also successfully solved first ARC Task)
   - Rewriting code to adhere to HCP Storage best practices (i.e. use local scratch space for all intermediate files)
+  - Wrote tree visualizer to help with debugging (and because it's cool)
   -